dreamgrove/dreamgrove/content/balance/FAQ.md

 *Notes:* This is roughly a 10% total dps nerf to Venthyr in most situations, higher in burst.

 **{{< item 364815 "Kindred Affinity" >}} :**  Now 6%/12% self (from 8%/16% self) and 3%/6% partner (from 8%/16% partner) for NF, NL and VE bonds.
 Kyrian bond is now 210/420 self (from 150/300 self) and 105/210 partner (from 150/300 partner).
-*Notes:* Kyrian got nerfed and is on par with Venthyr in raid dps in an optimal scenario.
+*Notes:* Kyrian got nerfed and is a bit weaker than Venthyr in raid dps in an optimal scenario.
 In a progress scenario you will most likely not touch it because of how the bond is extremely annoying to use and you lose the mobility of Venthyr/NF.

 ### Analysis: